-The test results must be announced in writing to the student within ten days of the date of the test apart from the exceptions laid down in the Teaching and Examination Regulations.
+- 1. The test results must be announced in writing to the student within ten days of the date of the test apart from the exceptions laid down in the Teaching and Examination Regulations.
 The study programme administration is responsible for announcing the test results.
-The privacy of students will be respected when test results are announced.

-For reports and projects, including the Work placement / Internship project, Business Report the test results will be announced within 15 days.
-And for the Graduation project the result will be announced at the end of the graduation presentation.
+The privacy of students will be respected when test results are announced. - For all projects, including Work placement / Internship project, Business Report and het Graduation project test results will be announced within 15 days.
+See also the Examination overview for study year 2020-2021 in article 14. - 2.
+Students are entitled to inspect all assessed tests and the accompanying assessment criteria and to be given feedback on the results.

-- 2. Students are entitled to inspect all assessed tests and the accompanying assessment criteria and to be given feedback on the results. - 3.
-Inspection is subject to the procedure described below. - 4.
+- 3. Inspection is subject to the procedure described below. - 4.
 Feedback is given according to the following procedure.